raspberrychris/cattreeguide/content/_index.md

 ---
 title: Cat Tree Guide - Find your Purrfect Cat Tree!
 description: Welcome to Cat Tree Guide we review only the BEST cat trees out there so you don't have to.
+title: Vibration Plate Pro
+description: Welcome to Vibration Plate Pro we review only the BEST Vibration Plates out there so you don't have to.
 ---

 {{< lead >}}
 Cat Tree Guide brings you the very best reviews, guides and tips for looking after your cat and ensuring their continued happiness.
+Here at Vibrationplatepro.com we bring you the very best reviews, guides and tips get healthier with vibration plates.
 {{< /lead >}}

 Hi welcome to [Cat Tree Guide](https://cattreeguide.com), my name is Percy and I am the proud owner of a beautiful long fur Siberian Cat called Pacha.
 I have used many Cat trees over the years and thought it would be a good idea to start a website that reviewed only the best cat trees.